What is Risk Management

 3. Risk Mitigation: Strategies are then developed to mitigate the identified risks, aiming to reduce the probability and impact of adverse events.

-Risk management standards and frameworks
+risk management standards and frameworks

 Guidelines established by risk management standards and frameworks play a significant role in shaping organizations’ approaches to identifying and mitigating risks effectively.